itaifish/sprocket-docs/docs/documentation/panels.md

 ![Settings Panel - Requests](../assets/images/getting-started/panels/settings-panel-requests.png)

-The request settings menu has the options for the network call timeout duration, the maximum number of [history](../terminology/#history) records, and the [script](../terminology/#script) strategy order.
-For the network call timeout duration
+The request settings menu has the options for the network call timeout duration, the maximum number of [history](../terminology/#history) records, and the [script](../terminology/#script) strategy order (this is the order in which scripts will execute).

 ### Data